Lincolnville in St. Augustine in St. Johns County, Florida — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Civil Rights • Notable Buildings.
 In addition, it is included in the Former U.S. Presidents: #29 Warren G. Harding series list.
 A significant historical month for this entry is February 1934.

 Location.
 29° 53.301′ N, 81° 18.81′ W. Marker is in St. Augustine, Florida, in St. Johns County.
-Marker is on Washington Street when traveling south.
-This marker is situated South of Historic St. Mary's Missionary Baptist Church where numerous civil rights rallies were held before demonstrators
+It is in Lincolnville.
+It is on Washington Street when traveling south.
+This marker is situated South of Historic St. Mary's Missionary Baptist Church where numerous civil rights rallies were held before demonstrators took to the streets in non-violent protests against segregation.
+Touch for map.
+Marker is at or near this postal address: 76 Washington Street, Saint Augustine FL 32084, United States of America.
+Touch for directions.

 2. 76 Washington Street Marker unveiling